 It is recommended that a cabinet should have the following features:

-• It should be made from sheet steel at least 14 SWG (standard wire gauge) (2 mm) thick.
-All seams should be continuously welded, or the cabinet body formed by bend construction.
+- It should be made from sheet steel at least 2 mm thick.
+All seams should be continuously welded, or the cabinet body formed by a bend construction.

-• All hinges should be on the inside of the cabinet, but if they are external or exposed, then hinge bolts, blocks or anti-lever bars should be provided.
+- All hinges should be on the inside of the cabinet.
+If they are exposed, then hinge bolts, blocks or anti-lever bars should be installed.

-• Lock mechanisms should be on the inside of the cabinet.
+- Lock mechanisms should be on the inside of the cabinet and not visible from the outside.
 The lock should contain at least 5 levers to BS 3621 standard or equivalent.
 Alternatively, good quality hardened padlocks and staples should be fitted to the cabinet.

-• have a lock that meets BS 3621 standard or equivalent.
+- Have a lock that meets BS 3621 standard or equivalent.
 Alternatively a good quality hardened padlock should be fitted.
-Steel cables in certain circumstances a high tensile steel cable secured with a hardened padlock may be an appropriate security method.

 Any security device should be securely fixed to the fabric of the building.
 For preference it should be in a room or area that does not have direct access to the outside of a building.

-IMPORTANT: Your local police will consider each case individually, and must look at the overall security in the light of the circumstances in each case.
+Your local police will consider each case individually, and must look at the overall security in the light of the circumstances in each case.
 You can contact your police firearms licensing department via the headquarters of your local police force.
-Further advice can be found in ‘Firearms Law – Guidance to the Police’ and the ‘Firearms Security Handbook’.
-These documents are available on the Home Office website at www.homeoffice.gov.uk